-Martin Egan, my friend, died in hospital at 2.30 this morning.
+Martin Egan, my friend for too short a time, died in hospital at 2.30 this morning.
 He had been suffering from cancer.
 Martin was a songwriter, a poet, a visual artist, and a prodigious journaller of life’s many joys and tragedies.

 I met him at a book launch downstairs at the Twisted Pepper in Dublin in 20**.
 I found myself standing beside him in a crowd.
 As we listened to some very bad poetry he turned to me and muttered something about the work being performed being a ‘load of total shite’.
 I looked at him for a second, really surprised and a tad aghast.
 He smiled knowingly at me and knowingly raised his eyebrows a little.
 Then we both burst out laughing.
 In the midst of all the gushing naval gazing self-congratulation, his candour was such a relief.
 And I had no idea who this person was at the time.
 We shook hands and sat down together.
 He told me that day he was working on a biography of his life and, typical of Martin, he told me all about it.
 From this we began a conversation that was continued over the years with meetings and phone calls and the very occasional reading that we did together.